Marlins vs. Reds Player Props Betting Odds

 Arraez Stats

-- Arraez has 26 doubles, two triples, three home runs, 31 walks and 52 RBI (157 total hits).
-He has swiped one base.
+- Arraez has put up 157 hits with 26 doubles, two triples, three home runs and 31 walks.
+He has driven in 52 runs with one stolen base.

 Arraez Recent Games